 Number of Deals by SEA investors in USA Companies: 2020

-- Compared with private equity firms and corporates, SEA venture capital firms closed the most deals in USA companies.
-2020 deal counts were 10% lower as compared to 2019, largely due to the pandemic.
+- Compared with private equity firms and corporations, SEA venture capital firms closed the most deals in USA companies.
+In 2020, deal counts were 10% lower compared to 2019, largely due to the COVID-19 pandemic.

-- 96 USA companies raised a total of $7 Billion from SEA investors, for an average deal size of $73 Million in Q1.
-Despite the decrease of deal counts in Q2, 68 USA companies raised $19 Billion from SEA investors for an average deal size of $289 Million.
+- In 2020, 96 USA companies raised a total of $7 billion from SEA investors, for an average deal size of $73 million in Q1.
+Despite the decrease of deal counts in Q2, 68 USA companies raised $19 billion from SEA investors for an average deal size of $289 million.

-- Private equity firms from SEA closed major investments into US companies in Q2 at the height of pandemic tensions at a total of $14 Billion.
+- Private equity firms from SEA closed major investments into USA companies in Q2 at the height of pandemic tensions at a total of $14 billion.

-- In Q3 and Q4 a total of 177 companies raised an approximately of $4 Billion in each quarter from SEA investors.
+- In Q3 and Q4, a total of 177 companies raised approximately $4 billion in each quarter from SEA investors.

 SEA Investors and USA Investments: Investments by Industry

-SEA investors’ capital infusion in USA companies are predominantly seen in fast-changing and popular verticals like TMT, FinTech, AI and Machine Learning.
-Most of the investments in these verticals are SaaS based solutions.
+SEA investors’ capital infusion in USA companies are predominantly seen in fast-changing and popular verticals like fintech, AI, machine learning, and technology, media, and telecom (TMT).
+Most of the investments in these verticals are SaaS-based solutions.

 FIGURE 2: Capital Breakdown

-- Ultimate Kronos Group in the $11 Billion LBO round was the largest deal closed by a North American company in which a SEA investor participated in 2020.
-Formerly known as Ultimate Software Group, the company was acquired by Kronos through its financial sponsors Hellman & Friedman, The Blackstone Group, JMI Equity, and Government of Singapore Investment Corporation (GIC).
+- Ultimate Kronos Group in the $11 billion leveraged buyout round was the largest deal closed by a North American company in which an SEA investor participated in 2020.
+Formerly known as Ultimate Software Group, the company was acquired by Kronos through its financial sponsors Hellman & Friedman, Blackstone Group, JMI Equity, and the Government of Singapore Investment Corporation (GIC).

-- The following SEA investors also participated in other well-known USA companies, for instance:
+- The following SEA investors also participated in other well-known USA companies: